OlivierJoris/INFO2056-Mario/README.md

 ## Keys in the game
 - Move with the arrow-scroll keys.
+- Jump with the space key.
-- Respawn with 'R' key.
+- Respawn with the 'R' key.